thoughtbot/superglue/docs/shaping.md

 Superglue encourages you to shape UI state on the server because

-1. Ruby combined with Rails view heleprs is just as good, if not better, than Javascript at shaping state for React components.
+1. Ruby combined with Rails view heleprs is just as good, if not better, than JavaScript at shaping state for React components.

 2. UI patterns are universal - headers, footers, a body with a list of items exist in every app.
 Business logic varies wildly, but these presentational structures remain constant.
 This creates immediate intuition; a developer can easily guess the shape of the store, and make close-to-correct assumptions on how to update the store without looking at any code.